Close Menu

 Migraine, called enxaqueca in Portuguese, is not just a regular headache.
 The symptoms feel different and can be very intense.
 Sometimes, people must stop what they are doing because of the pain.
 A migraine attack usually comes with a throbbing or pulsating pain.
 Most of the time, this pain happens on one side of the head.

 The pain intensity can feel moderate to severe.
-It often gets worse when you do physical activity.
-Along with the headache, other symptoms help confirm what it is.
+It often gets worse when you exercise.
+Along with the headache, other symptoms help confirm the diagnosis.
 You might feel sick, throw up, or be more sensitive to light and sound.
 A lot of people say that being in a dark, quiet room is the only way they can feel better while they have an attack.

 Here are some of the key signs of migraine: